 |Question type(s) used||Four-option multiple-choice||Four-option multiple choice (≈75%) and student-produced response (SPR) (≈25%)|

-- A doorway to pursue undergraduate programs in America and other countries globally including India.
+- A doorway to pursuing undergraduate programs in America and other countries globally including India.

 |Characteristic||Reading and Writing (RW) Section||Math Section|